 After the incident at Club Nero, Riptide and Saito spent some time recuperating at the hospital.
 Torrent finished work on a lighter version of the Wraith program he had created.
 He was getting ready to sell it when he realized that selling it directly may be dangerous as he could not count on his clients to keep quiet should someone come looking for the creator of the program.
 He began to consider using the services of a fixer.

 Once out of the hospital, Saito spoke to Dollar Bill who was able to find him an Arasaka WSSE sniper rifle, which fires a .50 caliber electro-thermo round.
-It would cost a cool $5,600, and take a week to get, but Saito felt it was worth it.
+It would cost a cool $5,600, and take a week to get, but Saito feels it is worth it.

 December 7th, 2037